Power distance: Cultural dimensions theory

 Hofstede developed the cultural dimensions theory, which is widely used as a crucial framework for cross-cultural communication.
 It is the earliest theory that could be quantified and is used to explain perceived differences between cultures and has been applied extensively in many fields, especially in cross-cultural psychology, international business, and cross-cultural communication.
 It was driven by the statistical procedure (also called "factor analysis") to make the development, based on the result of a global survey of the values of IBM employees conducted from 1967 and 1973.
 Hofstede's theory identified six dimensions of culture: power distance, individualism vs collectivism, uncertainty avoidance, masculinity vs femininity, short-term vs long-term orientation, and indulgence vs self-restraint.

 Research has suggested that power distance can vary from culture to culture, which can be particularly prevalent in international corporations.
 A study performed by Xiaoshuang Lin et al. found that employees are more inclined to speak up under leaders deemed to be humble by their employees.
 Humility is a trait often associated with low-power distance cultures.
 The study found that an employee's self-conceptualization of power determined not only their workplace voice, but also their superior's humility.
 An environment such as this would also be akin to the collectivism dimension that Hofstede proposed.

 Power Distance Index (PDI)

-The PDI is designed to measure the extent to which power differs within the society, organization, and institutions are accepted by less powerful members.
+The PDI is designed to measure the extent to which power differs within the society, organization, and institutions is accepted by less powerful members.
 The index assigns a score to each country that indicates its level of power distance and dependent relationships.
 The PDI also represents society's level of inequality that is defined from below rather than from above.
 The PDI uses relative values; it is only useful when comparing countries.

-Hofstede derived power distance scores for three regions and fifty countries from the answers given by IBM employees in the same type of positions to the same questions.
+Hofstede derived power-distance scores for three regions and fifty countries from the answers given by IBM employees in the same type of positions to the same questions.
 The PDI was calculated by: